 Posted in Education & training, Hygiene Promotion, Multimedia, Progress on Sanitation, Publications, Research, Sanitary Facilities, Technology

-Tagged Arghyam, India, India Sanitation Portal, Nirmal Gram Puraskar, total sanitation campaigns, WASH Institute
+Tagged Arghyam, changing behaviour, India, India Sanitation Portal, local support, Nirmal Gram Puraskar, total sanitation campaigns, WASH Institute